HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Lightly Managed Devices.md

 ## Creating Supplemental policy for apps already installed

 The following commands use the `-Deploy` optional switch parameter, meaning after Supplemental policy creation, they are automatically deployed on the system.

-If you chose the Signed path, omit it from the commands and instead use the [`Deploy-SignedWDACConfig` Cmdlet](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Deploy-SignedWDACConfig) to Sign and Deploy the Supplemental policy xml files.
+  * If you chose the Signed path, omit it from the commands and instead use the [Deploy-SignedWDACConfig](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Deploy-SignedWDACConfig) cmdlet to Sign and Deploy the Supplemental policy xml files.

 ### Based on signer rules, hashes, file names etc.